Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Introduction

+When a \textsf{pHDAE} system is linearized around a stationary solution, one obtains a linear time-invariant \textsf{pHDAE} with specially structured coefficient matrices, see \cite{BeaMXZ18}.
 Although the approach we develop here can be extended easily to more general settings, we narrow our focus to a particular formulation as one of the simpler among alternative formulations laid out in \cite{BeaMXZ18,MehMW18}. \begin{definition} A linear time-invariant \textsf{DAE} system of the form

 with $\bE$, $\bJ$, $\bR\in\IR^{n \times n}$, $\bB, \bP\in\IR^{n \times m}$, $\bS=\bS^T$, $\bN=-\bN^T\in\IR^{m \times m}$, on a compact interval $\mathbb I\subset \IR$ is a \textsf{pHDAE} system if the following properties are satisfied: \begin{enumerate} \item The differential-algebraic operator